 - and native commands:

-Schematics commands are commands that are based on a tool called
+Schematics commands are based on a tool called

 Schematics that comes from the

-Schematics helps the Angular CLI scaffold a new Angular workspace (
+Schematics is the underlying tool the Angular CLI uses to scaffold a new Angular workspace (

 ng new), generate blueprints (